salesforce/LAVIS/README.md

 - [🤗 xGen-MM-instruct-interleave (our main instruct model)](https://huggingface.co/Salesforce/xgen-mm-phi3-mini-instruct-interleave-r-v1.5): `xgen-mm-phi3-mini-instruct-interleave-r-v1.5`
 - [🤗 xGen-MM-instruct-dpo](https://huggingface.co/Salesforce/xgen-mm-phi3-mini-instruct-dpo-r-v1.5): `xgen-mm-phi3-mini-instruct-dpo-r-v1.5`

-In addition to the models, our team is also releasing a series of datasets for multi-modal pre-training, including:
+In addition to the models, our team also released a series of datasets for multi-modal pre-training, including:
 - [🍃 MINT-1T: Scaling Open-Source Multimodal Data by 10x: A Multimodal Dataset with One Trillion Tokens](https://arxiv.org/abs/2406.11271)
-- [🤗 BLIP3-OCR-200M](https://huggingface.co/datasets/Salesforce/blip3-ocr-200m): a dataset with dense OCR annotations.
+- [🤗 BLIP3-OCR-200M (coming soon)](https://huggingface.co/datasets/Salesforce/blip3-ocr-200m): a dataset with dense OCR annotations.
-- [🤗 BLIP3-GROUNDING-50M](https://huggingface.co/datasets/Salesforce/blip3-grounding-50m): a dataset for enhancing the ability to ground semantic concepts in images.
+- [🤗 BLIP3-GROUNDING-50M (coming soon)](https://huggingface.co/datasets/Salesforce/blip3-grounding-50m): a dataset for enhancing the ability to ground semantic concepts in images.
 - BLIP3-KALE (stay tuned): a large-scale curated high-quality caption dataset.

 This codebase provides the fine-tuning code that's used for producing our instrcut models (including `xgen-mm-phi3-mini-instruct-singleimg-r-v1.5`, `xgen-mm-phi3-mini-instruct-interleave-r-v1.5`, and `xgen-mm-phi3-mini-instruct-dpo-r-v1.5`.)